verrazzano/verrazzano/examples/hello-helidon/README.md

 ## Uninstalling the example application

-1. Run the following script to delete the Verrazzano Model and Binding for the example application:
+1. Run the following script to delete the Verrazzano Model and Verrazzano Binding for the example application:

     ```
     ./uninstall-hello-world.sh